LiliBear1/wk6-webAPI-quiz/pseudocode.md

 Create a code quiz that contains the following requirements:

   A start button
-  * When clicked a timer starts and the first question appears.
+  * When clicked a timer starts and the first question appears
+    // Look back at timer and countdown exercise this week
   * Questions contain buttons for each answer.
+    // Look back at JS questions module
   * When answer is clicked, the next question appears.
+    // Consider audio sound for correct being added here, MDN doc on Ausio APIs

   * If the answer clicked was incorrect
+     // Consider audio sound for incorrect being added here, MDN doc on Ausio APIs
   * Then subtract time from the clock
+    // Link this in with the timer functionalit

   The quiz should end when:
   * All questions are answered or;
   * The timer reaches 0.
+    // Question logic and timer functionality here

   When the game ends:
   * It should display their score
   * Give the user the ability to
     * Save their initials and
     * Save their score

-Other notes
+    // Local storage DOM, retain the score, prevent default

+Notes
 * Consider sound files for incorrect and correct
 * Javascript to add in
     /assets/js/logic.js (INDEX)